atlas-doc/doc/atlas-api-documentation/api-reference/shopping-and-ticketing/search.md

 {% tab title="Schema" %}
 **`hasBaggage`  **<mark style="color:blue;">**int**</mark>

-This tag is used to identify if the fare includes free checked-in baggage.
+This tag is used to identify if the fare includes free checked-in or cabin baggage.

 0: Not included